hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 785

-When Allah will say, “O Jesus, son of Mary, did you tell people, “Take me and my mother as gods besides Allah?”
-He wills say, “Glory be to You!
+When Allah will say, “O Jesus, son of Mary, did you tell people, ‘Take me and my mother as gods besides Allah?’
+He will say, ‘Glory be to You!
 It is not for me to say what I have no right.
 Had I said so, You would have surely known it.
 You know what is within myself, whereas I do not know what is within Yourself.
-Indeed, You are the All-Knower of all unseen.
+Indeed, You are the All-Knower of all unseen.’”

 # 786

 I did not tell them except what You ordered me – ‘Worship Allah, my Lord and your Lord.’
 I was witness over them as long as I was among them.
-But when You took me up, You Yourself were Watcher over them, and You are a Witness over all things.
+But when You took me up, You Yourself were the Watcher over them, and You are a Witness over all things.

 # 787